dzerlangga/Pengajuan_PKL/README.md

 | --- | ---  | --- |
 | [<img src="https://github.com/dzerlangga/Pengajuan_PKL/blob/master/public/assets/img/example/jurusan.png" width="322" />](https://github.com/dzerlangga/Pengajuan_PKL/blob/master/public/assets/img/example/jurusan.png)  | [<img src="https://github.com/dzerlangga/Pengajuan_PKL/blob/master/public/assets/img/example/perusahaan.png" width="322" />](https://github.com/dzerlangga/Pengajuan_PKL/blob/master/public/assets/img/example/perusahaan.png)  | [<img src="https://github.com/dzerlangga/Pengajuan_PKL/blob/master/public/assets/img/example/program.png" width="322" />](https://github.com/dzerlangga/Pengajuan_PKL/blob/master/public/assets/img/example/program.png)

-## Documentation
-The documentation for the Soft UI Dashboard Laravel is hosted at our [website](https://soft-ui-dashboard-laravel.creative-tim.com/documentation/getting-started/overview.html).

 ### Login
 If you are not logged in you can only access this page or the Sign Up page.
-The default url takes you to the login page where you use the default credentials **admin@softui.com** with the password **secret**.
+The default url takes you to the login page where you use the default credentials **admin@smkangkasa1margahayu.com** with the password **secret**.
 Logging in is possible only with already existing credentials.
 For this to work you should have run the migrations.

 The `App\Http\Controllers\SessionController` handles the logging in of an existing user.